You can now follow us on Instagram!

 Anyone who has a Hearty K9 can post to #heartyk9s.

-As puppy choosing starts at the end of June we're hoping to allow people to come to choose in person in our outside choosing area (using COVID-19 protocols).
+As puppy choosing starts at the end of November, we're hoping to allow people to come to choose in person in our facilities (using COVID-19 protocols).

 Choosing over the phone with videos and photos is another option if: